If this is your first time to worship in a Orthodox church which uses the Western liturgies, here are some things to be aware of…

 Posture: standing is the usual posture for worship though it is customary for people kneel for some of the prayers in Western Rite services, particularly the General Confession, the Canon of the Mass and the Communion devotions, and the Blessings.
 We always stand to sing, for the Holy Gospel, the Creed and most other parts of the service.
 Unless there is a medical need, we only sit for the other Scripture readings (Lessons at the Daily Office and the Epistle at the Mass) and the sermon.

 Receiving Holy Communion: to receive the Eucharist the Faithful kneel at the Altar Rail at the front of the church.
-The Body and Blood of Christ (the consecrated bread, now the Body of Christ…, and the consecrated wine, now the Precious Blood) and placed on the tongue of the communicant whose head it tilted back slightly.
-Unlike in the Eastern Rite, a spoon is not used and arms folded across the chest are a sign that you do not wish to receive Communion.
+The Body and Blood of Christ, (the consecrated bread intincted in the consecrated wine), are placed on the tongue of the communicant whose head it tilted back slightly.
+Unlike in the Eastern Churches, a spoon is not used, and arms folded across the chest are a sign that you do not wish to receive Communion.
 Simply say “Bless, Father” when the priest approaches you and he will then give a blessing instead of Communion.
 Bread which has been blessed at the Offertory (called pain benit, panis benedictus or antidoron) is not consecrated and is offered to all as a sign of Christian friendship and hospitality.

 We look forward to seeing you.
 If you have any questions beforehand, please contact us by phone or email.